linode/docs/docs/tools-reference/linux-system-administration-basics.md

 ### Set the Hostname

 Please follow our instructions for [setting your hostname](/docs/getting-started#sph_set-the-hostname).
-Issue the following commands to make sure it is set properly:
+You can use the following commands to make sure it is set properly:

     hostname
     hostname -f